The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 We have 15 ground locations across the country.
 Explore our locations to see if we're in your neighborhood.

 Learn about the infinite impact two social and behavioral sciences graduates have had after earning one degree and becoming a part of a network of greater good.

 Dr. Sander began her career with Kaplan University in 1997.
-She served as a professor and program coordinator for the School of Arts and Sciences, now known as the School of Social and Behavioral Sciences.
+She served as a professor and program coordinator for the School of Arts and Sciences, now known as the College of Social and Behavioral Sciences.

 Earning your degree is a significant investment.
 To help you succeed, we offer scholarships for experienced government and nonprofit professionals.

 Hear from Catie Behling, a Master of Science in

 Psychology graduate, about her Kaplan University experience and how she is now fulfilling

 her passion of helping children with autism and special needs.